VigneshVSV/hololinked/doc/source/examples/server/spectrometer/index.rst

                     doc='the model of the connected spectrometer')

-Each such parameter (like String, Number etc.) have their own list of arguments, nevertheless, here we state that the default value of serial_number is ``None``, it accepts ``None`` although defined as a String and the URL_path where it should be accessible when served by a HTTP Server is '/serial-number'.
-Normally, such a parameter, when having a valid value will be forced to contain a string only.
-Moreover, although these parameters are defined at class-level (looks like a class attribute), unless the ``class_member = True`` is set on the parameter, its an instance attribute.
-This is due to the python descriptor protocol.
+Each such parameter (like String, Number etc.) have their own list of arguments as seen above (``default``, ``allow_None``, ``doc``).
+Here we state that the default value of serial_number is ``None``, i.e. it accepts ``None`` although defined as a String and the URL_path where it should be accessible when served by a HTTP Server is '/serial-number'.
+Normally, such a parameter, when having a valid (non-None) value will be forced to contain a string only.
+Moreover, although these parameters are defined at class-level (looks like a class attribute), unless the ``class_member=True`` is set on the parameter, its an instance attribute.
+This is due to the python `descriptor <https://realpython.com/python-descriptors/>`_ protocol.
 The same explanation applies to the `model` parameter.

-The function of the `URL_path` is as follows.
-First and foremost, you need to spawn a HTTPServer.
+The `URL_path` is interpreted as follows: First and foremost, you need to spawn a ``HTTPServer``.
 Second, such a HTTP Server must talk to the OceanOpticsSpectrometer instance.
-With `daqpy`, to achieve this, the class is instantiated with a specific ``instance_name`` and the HTTP server is spawn with an argument containing the instance_name.
+To achieve this, the ``RemoteObject`` is instantiated with a specific ``instance_name`` and the HTTP server is spawn with an argument containing the instance_name.
 (We still did not implement any methods like connect/disconnect etc.).
 When this happens, the parameter becomes available at the stated `URL_path` along with the prefix of the HTTP Server domain name and object instance name.

-The above explanation is re-iterated after the following example:

 .. code-block:: python
     :emphasize-lines: 2